 American Iron and Steel Institute

 Cold-Formed Steel Series

 Pan, Chi-Ling and Yu, Wei-wen, "Design of automotive structural components using high strength sheet steels influence of strain rate on the mechanical properties of sheet steels and structural performance of cold-formed steel members" (1992).
-Center for Cold-Formed Steel Structures Library.
-Paper 95.
+CCFSS Library (1939 - present).
+95.